gchenfc/22Summer-3630/syllabus.md

 * Describe mathematically the position and orientation of objects and how they move
 * Develop a control architecture for a mobile robotic system
 * Implement navigation and localization algorithms based on sensor fusion and environment representation
-* Write moderately involved programs in Python and Java to control a robotic system
+* Write moderately involved programs in Python to control a robotic system
 * Construct, program, and test the operation of a robotic system to perform a specified task

 ### Prerequisites